ShanonPearce/ASH-Toolset/index.md

 1. **Select Acoustic Space** from a range of environments including audio labs, conference rooms, control rooms, seminar rooms, studios, and more.
 This will determine the listening environment of the simulation.
 2. **Select Gain for Direct Sound** in dB.
 Select a value between -10dB and 10dB.
 Higher values will result in lower perceived distance.
 Lower values result in higher perceived distance
 3. **Select Room Target** from a range of options including flat, ASH target, Harman target, and more.
 This will influence the overall balance of low and high frequencies.
 Flat is recommended if using headphone correction from other sources such as AutoEq.
 Variations of below targets with flat mid and high frequencies are also provided.
 4. **Select Headphone Compensation** from below options.
 The selected option should match the listener's headphone type.
 High strength is selected by default.
-Reduce to low strength if sound localisation or timbre is compromised.
+Reduce to low strength or None if sound localisation or timbre is compromised.
    - In-Ear Headphones, high strength
    - In-Ear Headphones, low strength
    - Over-Ear/On-Ear Headphones, high strength
    - Over-Ear/On-Ear Headphones, low strength
+   - None
 5. **Select Listener Type** from below options.
    - Dummy Head / Head & Torso Simulator
    - Human Listener
    - User SOFA Input
+   - Favourites
 6. **Select Dataset** from available options.
 A number of public HRTF datasets will be listed here if ‘Listener Type’ is set to 'Dummy Head / Head & Torso Simulator' or 'Human Listener'.
 7. **Select Listener** from available options.
 Some options will require an internet connection as the source dataset is not included and will be automatically downloaded from the web.
 If ‘Listener Type’ is set to ‘User SOFA Input’, user SOFA files will be automatically listed here.
 User SOFA files must be placed in the user data folder which is usually located at `C:\Program Files (x86)\ASH Toolset\_internal\data\user\SOFA`.
 Additional SOFA files can be found at the [SOFA conventions repository](https://www.sofaconventions.org/mediawiki/index.php/Files).
 8. **(optional) Select Low-frequency Integration Crossover Frequency** between 20Hz and 150Hz.
 Auto Select mode will select an optimal frequency for the selected acoustic space.
 This can be used to tune the integration of the cleaner Low-frequency response and original room response.
 Higher values may result in a smoother bass response.